Who Will Take Care of My Kids if I Go to Prison?

 Custody is affected primarily by a parents’ crime and the prior living arrangements with the child.
 Various factors are taken into account, but the top priority is always the child’s well-being.

 If you are a parent facing jail time, the fear of missing out on your child’s life can be even harder to cope with than your sentence.
-Aggressive Defense has expert defense attorneys in Philadelphia, PA; from drug crimes to sexual assault and murder charges, our team of criminal defense attorneys commits themselves to fight for you and achieve the best results for you and your loved ones.
+Aggressive Defense has expert defense attorneys; from dui lawyers in Philadelphia to sexual assault and murder attorney, our team of criminal defense team commits themselves to fight for you and achieve the best results for you and your loved ones.